Dayuan: Han-Dayuan war

 The Chinese were also strongly attracted by the tall and powerful horses ("heavenly horses") in the possession of the Dayuan, which were of capital importance to fight the nomadic Xiongnu.
 The refusal of the Dayuan to offer them enough horses along with a series of conflicts and mutual disrespect resulted in the death of the Chinese ambassador and the confiscation of the gold sent as payment for the horses.

 Enraged, and thinking Dayuan weak, the Chinese Emperor in 104 BCE sent out Li Guangli, the brother of his favorite concubine.
 He was given 6,000 horsemen and '30,000 young men of bad reputation rounded up from the provinces'.
 General Li lost many men along the way in petty fights with local rulers.
-After a severe defeat at a place called Yucheng Li concluded that he was not strong enough to take the enemy capital and therefore returned to Dunhuang (about 102 BC).
+After a severe defeat at a place called Yucheng Li concluded that he was not strong enough to take the enemy capital and therefore returned to Dunhuang (about 102 BCE).

 Emperor Wudi responded by giving Li Guangli a much larger army along with a huge number of oxen, donkeys and camels to carry supplies.
 With this force he had no difficulty reaching Ershi, the Dayuan capital.
 After a 40-day siege the Chinese had broken through the outer wall and cut off the water supply.
 The nobles of Ershi killed their king and sent his head to Li Guangli, offering the Chinese all the horses they wanted.
 Li accepted the offer, appointed one of the nobles to be the new king and withdrew with the horses.
 On his return journey all the petty states accepted Chinese sovereignty.
-He reached the Jade Gate about 100 BC with 10,000 men and 1,000 horses.
+He reached the Jade Gate about 100 BCE with 10,000 men and 1,000 horses.

 Contacts with the West were re-established following the peace treaty with the Yuan.
 Ambassadors were once again sent to the West, caravans were sent to Bactria.